-• Formulate a simple hypothesis related to non-fiction e.g. I think that the author believes aliens could exist, and through close reading locate clues to support this.
-Compare this with other similar texts.
-YEAR 6 DISCUSSION Make active contributions to discussions about what is read to them and books they have read independently, taking turns and listening to what others say.
-Build on the thoughts and opinions of others. • Prepare and deliver simple presentations, explaining and discussing their understanding of what they have read. • Prepare and deliver a short oral presentation linked to reading.
+YEAR 6 Make active contributions to discussions about what is read to them and books they have read independently taking turns and listening to what others say.
+Build on the thoughts and opinions of others.
+Discussion Prepare and deliver simple presentations, explaining and discussing their understanding of what they have read.
+Prepare and deliver a short oral presentation linked to reading.
 Use visual aids appropriately to support.
 Respond to questions from an audience following a presentation linked to reading.
-Spend time structuring a response before presenting. • Challenge the views of others and participate in debate.
+Spend time structuring a response before presenting.
+Challenge the views of others and participate in debate.
 Prepare and deliver formal presentations including debates.
-YEAR 6 • Explore recognise and use the term personification.
+YEAR 6 Explore recognise and use the term personification.
 Describe its effect within a text.
-EVALUATING THE IMPACT OF THE AUTHOR'S • Explore recognise and use the term analogy.
+Explore recognise and use the term analogy.
 Describe its effect within a text.
-USE OF LANGUAGE Explore recognise and use the terms style and effect.
-Describe its effect within a text. • Explain the effect on the reader of the author's choice of language and reasons why the author may have selected these words, phrases and techniques.
+Evaluating the Explore recognise and use the terms style and effect.
+Describe its effect within a text. impact of the Explain the effect on the reader of the author's choice of language and reasons why the author may have selected these words, phrases and techniques.